Connect a GL.iNet router to public hotspots with a Captive Portal¶

 Public Wi-Fi is not safe

-We cannot put enough emphasis on how public Wi-Fi is not safe.
-By connecting your GL.iNet router to the public wifi, you can simply login to your VPN account directly through your router's Admin Panel, and it'll automatically encrypt all connected devices within the local network, saving you from the trouble of setting up VPN on every single device.
+It's hard to overstate the risks of public Wi-Fi.
+By connecting your GL.iNet router to public Wi-Fi, you can log in to your VPN account directly through the router's Admin Panel.
+It will automatically encrypt all connected devices on the local network, saving you the trouble of setting up a VPN on every single device.

 -